 1. Go with your intuition!

 Here’s an example.
-Many readers love oracle decks.
+Many readers love Oracle Decks instead of Tarot decks.
 They like that the cards have straightforward messages such as “You are born entrepreneur and your self-employment opportunities are endless” or “You are a spiritual teacher and have the ability to counsel others.”
 When they read with these cards, there are no surprises and the message is clear.

 2. Explore the Imagery Of Each Tarot deck Card

 Like many other people, I view tarot as a form of art.
 Most tarot decks contain very few words on the faces of their cards.